-In November 2017, we entered into a Development and License Agreement, which, as amended by an amendment entered into in June 2020, we refer to as the CRISPR Therapeutics Agreement, with CRISPR Therapeutics, pursuant to which we will develop novel Cas9 mRNA constructs for use in gene editing therapeutics.
+In November 2017, we entered into a Development and License Agreement with CRISPR Therapeutics which, as amended by an amendment entered into in June 2020, we refer to as the CRISPR Therapeutics Agreement, pursuant to which we will develop novel Cas9 mRNA constructs for use in gene editing therapeutics.
 Under the CRISPR Therapeutics Agreement, we granted CRISPR Therapeutics an exclusive worldwide license to use our improved Cas9 constructs for the development and commercialization of three of its in vivo gene-editing programs for certain diseases.

-CRISPR Therapeutics has paid us an up-front one-time technology access fee of \$3 million and we are eligible to receive up to \$13 million in development milestone payments, \$33 million in regulatory milestone payments and \$133 million in commercial milestone payments, as well as mid-single-digit percentage royalties from CRISPR Therapeutics on the net sales of licensed products on a product-by-product and country-by-country basis, subject to certain potential customary reductions.
+CRISPR Therapeutics paid us an upfront one-time technology access fee of \$3 million, and we are eligible to receive up to \$13 million in development milestone payments, \$33 million in regulatory milestone payments and \$133 million in commercial milestone payments, as well as mid-single-digit percentage royalties from CRISPR Therapeutics on the net sales of licensed products on a product-by-product and country-by-country basis, subject to certain potential customary reductions.
 Additionally, CRISPR Therapeutics will make payments to us for services provided by us in conjunction with research programs under the CRISPR Therapeutics Agreement.
-In the event CRISPR Therapeutics exercises its right to sublicense under the agreement, CRISPR Therapeutics must pay us a low teens to mid-twenties percentage of any non-royalty sublicense income, depending on the timing of the sublicense and whether the sublicense is granted through an affiliate of CRISPR Therapeutics.
-As of June 30, 2022, we have received €3.6 million in payments and we have invoiced €0.6 million for the supply of materials and FTE cost, development reimbursements and up-front one-time technology access fee and no milestone, royalty or sublicense fee payments.
+In the event CRISPR Therapeutics exercises its right to sublicense under the CRISPR Therapeutics Agreement, CRISPR Therapeutics must pay us a low teens to mid-twenties percentage of any non-royalty sublicense income, depending on the timing of the sublicense and whether the sublicense is granted through an affiliate of CRISPR Therapeutics.
+As of March 31, 2023, we have received €4.3 million in payments and we have invoiced €3.0 million for the supply of materials and FTE cost, development reimbursements and upfront one-time technology access fee and no milestone, royalty or sublicense fee payments.